gatsbyjs/gatsby/docs/docs/node-interface.md

 Digest "Hash" (for example `md5sum`) of the content of this node.

-The digest should be unique to the content of this node since it's used for cacheing.
+The digest should be unique to the content of this node since it's used for caching.
 If the content changes, this digest should also change.
 There's a helper function to create an `md5` digest: https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/create-content-digest.js

 ### `mediaType`